 (1) Based on Department projections.
-Pledged Revenues for 2007 through 2010 are based on Pledged Revenues estimated for fiscal year 2006 by the Department.
-For purposes of this table, the Department has used its Pledged Revenues estimated for fiscal year 2010 as Pledged Revenues for fiscal years 2011 through 2027.
+Pledged Revenues for 2007 through 2010 are projected based on Pledged Revenues estimated for fiscal year 2006 by the Department.
+For the purpose of this table, the Department has used the Pledged Revenues estimated for fiscal year 2010 as Pledged Revenues for fiscal years 2011 through 2027.
 See "THE PLEDGED REVENUES-Pledged Revenues History and Estimates."

-(2) Reflects anticipated debt service subsequent to the refunding of the Series 1998A and the Series 1999 Bonds.
+(2) Reflects debt service prior to the refunding of the Series 1998A and Series 1999 Bonds.

-(3) 2004C Subordinate Lien Bonds debt service calculated using an annual interest rate of 3.934% per annum, the fixed rate payable by the NMFA under the 2004 Swap Agreement and does not reflect the terms of the Basis Swap Agreement.
+(3) 2004C Subordinate Lien Bonds debt service calculated using an annual interest rate of 3.934% per annum, the fixed rate payable by the NMFA under the 2004 Swap Agreements.
+Does not reflect the terms of the Basis Swap Agreement.

 (4) Series 2006C Bond debt service calculated using an interest rate of 4.732% per annum (the fixed rate payable by the NMFA under the Forward-Starting Swap Agreements).

 (5) Series 2006D Bond debt service calculated using an interest rate of 6.25% per annum, including support costs.